 You simply follow the lane until it comes off the roundabout.
 Follow the lane and not the shape of the roundabout.
 If you’re going right for example, don’t hug the roundabout and swerve off at the last minute.

 Follow your lane and you should be driving over any markings telling you where you’re going.
 If you’re heading for the A435 and see a sign on the floor saying A435 then you should be driving over it – not next to it!

 There are exceptions where you cross a lane to the left but let’s look at that point next.

 Don’t move right – usually

 If you drive gyratory roundabouts well then you hardly ever have to move to the right.

 Think about it – your exit will be on the left so the closer you get to your exit the further left you should be.

 If you want exit 4 and you’re still in the right lane after exit 3 then you’re probably driving incorrectly.
 For exit 4 you’d normally move left after exit 3 but it can be sooner such as exit 2 or even exit 1.

-On your driving lessons we’ll practise all of this many times.
+In your driving lessons, we’ll practice all of this many times.

 The rules above are to refresh your mind and make it seem simpler but nothing beats getting out there on the road with an expert and doing it.